sualeh/schemacrawler-ai-sqlserver-perf/sql-server-performance.md

     - wait_time: Duration in milliseconds the session has been waiting.
     - cpu_time: Total CPU time consumed by the session in milliseconds.
     - total_elapsed_time: Wall-clock time since the request started.
-    - sql_text: The exact SQL statement being executed by the blocked session.

   Usage:
     - Useful for diagnosing blocking chains and understanding query-level contention.